-Table 1 reports and summarizes the signs and the significance of the coefficient associated with child care costs and availability on labor market participation.
+Table 1 reports and summarizes the signs and the significance of the coefficients associated with child care costs and availability on labor market participation.
 The varying estimates certainly reflect differences in important institutional characteristics of the countries.
-In countries like US, Canada, UK, Australia where the child care services are provided at private level, the focus is on the costs and quality of the services, while in countries where the provision is mostly public (Sweden, Italy) availability seems to be as important as costs.
+In countries like US, Canada, UK, Australia where the child care services are provided at private level, the focus is on the costs and quality of the services, while in countries where the provision is mostly public (Sweden, Norway, Germany, Italy) availability seems to be as important as costs.

-Italy shares with some other European countries the characteristics of the so-called "Southern model": the lowest level of social protection (especially social expenditures for families and children) and the strictest employment regulations, which together require the family to provide essential "social" services (Ferrera (1996), Saraceno (2000).
+In this paper we focus on Italy which shares with some other European countries the characteristics of the so-called "Southern model": the lowest level of social protection (especially social expenditures for families and children) and the strictest employment regulations, which together require the family to provide essential "social" services (Ferrera, 1996).
 Gornick, Meyers and Ross (1997) have used the Luxembourg Income Study to analyze the effect of various policies that support employment for mothers of young children.
 While Italy is ranked quite high for policies for mothers with children between 3-6, it is ranked quite low for policies for mothers with children under three.
-Bradshaw et al (1997) ranked several countries (using a index ranging from 1 to 17) for the income support provided to families with children.
+Bradshaw et al (1997) rank several countries (using a index ranging from 1 to 17) for the income support provided to families with children.
 Italy is ranked 10.3, Spain 12.8 and Greece 14.3, while Denmark is ranked 7.0, France is ranked 3.7, and Sweden earns a 5.3.